Bunions

 A top view of a foot with a bunion under the big toe, highlighted in red to signify pain

-A bunion (medically referred to as Hallux Abducto Valgus) is a bony bump on the inside border of your foot that is caused by a change to the alignment of your big toe.
-This occurs when your big toe angles toward your second toe instead of pointing straight, forcing the base joint at the bottom of your big toe to stick out at the side.
+A bunion (medically known as Hallux Abducto Valgus) is a bony bump on the inside border of your foot that is caused by a change to the alignment of your big toe.
+Bunions develop when your big toe angles toward your second toe instead of pointing straight, forcing the base of the toe outwards and creating the typical ‘bump’ on the inside of the foot.

-• Flat feet that roll inwards when you walk, where forces load excessively on the big toe and joint.
+• Flat feet that roll inwards when you walk (pronation), where forces load excessively on the big toe and joint.

-• Heeled or narrow footwear that forces the toes into a tight toe box.
+• High-heeled or narrow footwear that forces the toes into a tight toe box.

 • Injury or trauma to the big toe joint